-The computations of the oscillating airfoil ice shapes will be compared against both experimental work and other computational in-flight icing codes.
-Thanks to the experimental inflight icing tests which took place in the NASA Glenn IRT to help improve the scarce data-set of oscillating airfoils numerous different test cases have been identified.
+The computations of the oscillating airfoil ice shapes are compared against both experimental work and other computational in-flight icing codes.
+Thanks to the experimental icing tests which took place in the NASA Glenn IRT to help improve the scarce data-set of oscillating airfoils numerous different test cases have been identified.
 The experimental work from Rienert et al. (Ref.
-21) has been used for verification of this method and the computations from Narducci and Rienert are shown for code comparisons using their IceMaker software (Ref.
-24).
+22) has been used for verification of the icing computations within this work.
+The icing computations from Narducci and Rienert are then shown for code comparisons using their IceMaker software (Ref.
+25).
+At the time of the experiment, acoustic noise signals were not being considered within the consortium for the use as ice detection systems.
+For this reason, there was no acoustic data recorded of the oscillating airfoil ice shapes.

 These test cases assess the effect of the flow field on the ice shapes, the meteorological conditions which are inherently the driver causing icing, and the length of time when exposed to icing conditions.
-All the variants in these test cases have been considered and simulated, nevertheless, for simplification this paper only focuses on the effect of the Liquid Water Content (LWC) on the final ice shapes and thus test case run numbers 36 and 61 have been used within this paper for analyses.
-The operating conditions from these test cases used for examination can be found in Table.
-1.
+The operating conditions from these test cases used for examination can be found in Table 1.